 Sarah Braunstein (Fiction, Writing for Social Change) is the author of The Sweet Relief of Missing Children (W.W.
-Norton).
-The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction, and won the 2012 Maine Book Award for Fiction.
-In 2010 she was named one of “5 Under 35” fiction writers by the National Book Foundation, and she received a 2007 Rona Jaffe Writer’s Award.
-Her work has appeared in AGNI, Ploughshares, Post Road, The Sun, Nylon Magazine, Maine Magazine, and on NPR’s All Things Considered.
+Norton), winner of the 2012 Maine Book Award for Fiction.
+The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction and an Oprah Magazine Top Ten Pick of the Month.
+In 2010 Sarah was named one of “5 Under 35” fiction writers by the National Book Foundation, and she received a 2007 Rona Jaffe Writer’s Award.
+Her work has appeared in The New Yorker, AGNI, Ploughshares, FiveChapters, Post Road, The Sun, Nylon Magazine, Maine Magazine, and on NPR’s All Things Considered.
 She co-wrote a play, String Theory: Three Greek Myths Woven Together, which was produced in New York City in 2009 and at Vassar College in 2010.
-Sarah teaches at Harvard University Extension School and is currently a visiting professor of creative writing at Colby College.
+Sarah has taught at Harvard University Extension and Summer Schools, at the Stanford University Online Writer’s Studio, and at Colby College.
+She is currently the Coastal Studies Scholar at Bowdoin College, where she teaches in the Gender & Women’s Studies Department.
 She holds an MFA from the Iowa Writers’ Workshop and an MSW from Smith College School for Social Work.